-Months into the coronavirus, Robert Jansen, M.D., chief medical officer and chief of staff at Grady Memorial Hospital in Atlanta, GA, continues to manage a hospital system that looks far different than it did in 2019: masks everywhere, fewer visitors, a stressed emergency department and empty clinic waiting rooms as more and more routine care switches to tele-health.
-The virus, he says, “changed the entire work environment, not only for people in units that have COVID-positive patients, but throughout the hospital.”
+Months into the coronavirus, Robert Jansen, M.D., chief medical officer and chief of staff at Grady Memorial Hospital in Atlanta, Georgia, continued to manage a hospital system that looked far different than it had in 2019: masks everywhere, fewer visitors, a stressed emergency department and empty clinic waiting rooms as more and more routine care switched to tele-health.
+The virus, he said, “changed the entire work environment, not only for people in units that have COVID-positive patients, but throughout the hospital.”

 Grady Memorial: staying true to the people it serves